christopher-besch/mold_detect/README.md

 This project is being developed in AVR_C on an Atmega328p.
 It provides:
 - Temperature, Humidity Logging (every minute with flash storage for two years)
+- LED warning to motivate the opening of windows or turnign on of heaters
 - Serial terminal via USB-C
 - ~5uA power consumption at 3V battery power